Suzano massacre: Deaths

+Reactions

 Many authorities, politicians, artists and other people expressed their condolences and commented on the tragedy.
+The attack was praised by neo-nazi groups, and Taucci's grave started being visited by admirers.

+State government

 João Doria, governor of São Paulo, canceled his routine activities and flew to Suzano in a helicopter along with Rossieli Soares, the state's Secretary of Education; Colonel Salles, military police commander; and army general João Camilo Pires de Campos.
 Doria lamented the attack and decreed 3 days of mourning in the state.

+Federal government

 President Jair Bolsonaro lamented the tragedy and expressed his condolences to the victims' families on a tweet posted 6 hours after the tragedy.
 Ricardo Vélez Rodríguez, Minister of Education, expressed solidarity: "My condolences to the families.
 I express my contempt towards that demonstration of violence.
 I'll be closely following the investigation".
 Onyx Lorenzoni, Chief of Staff, also tweeted his condolences.
 Damares Alves, Minister of Women, Family and Human Rights, lamented the event and offered support by the Ministry.

+Legislative power

 Rodrigo Maia, President of the Chamber of Deputies, expressed his solidarity towards the families of victims and said that "it's time for Brazil to unite forces and competences to understand what happened and prevent new massacres like that one from occurring".
 Davi Alcolumbre, President of the Senate, expressed his condolences and tweeted: "I hope that the real causes behind that tragedy be discovered".
 As a result of the shooting, many congress members brought the question of gun control back into debate, with some criticizing the relaxation of gun laws.

 São Paulo's federal congressman Júnior Bozella wanted to create a bill as a reaction to the tragedy, justifying that violent video games can lead the youth to commit "massive acts of violence".
 Júnior's proposal was criticized by several sectors, who considered as a "censorship setback" that could bring economic problems to Brazil.

+Judicial power

 Dias Toffoli, President of the Supreme Federal Court, read a note during an ordinary plenary section on March 13 in which he expressed his solidarity towards the families and friends of the victims and to society as a whole, which "is also a victim of that kind of tragedy".
 He also stated: "we can't let hatred enter our society".

+Press

 The tragedy was followed by Brazilian media and attracted attention of international media including BBC News, Le Figaro, Focus, El País and The Guardian.
+Part of the press reflected on the fact that President Bolsonaro did not publicly talk about the tragedy as soon as it was confirmed.
+The post on his social media came after state ministers and the vice-president Hamilton Mourão addressed it.

+Tribute

+The lunch lady Silmara Silva de Moraes, that helped hide the students during the attack, received honors from the governor João Dória in 2020.
+In April 2021, she was the first education professional to be vaccinated against COVID-19.